 Tip 1: Get the hank of chain in a complete circle so that the palm of your hand is wearing the chain like a necklace.
 Put the other hand inside the circle of chain and run hands around the inside of the chains using your hands to hold the chain taut.
 This helps to separate chains that are slightly tangled and helps defeat possible future tangles. - Lisa

-Tip 2: Open a single chain and pull it through the knot, then close the chain and repeat. - Justin
+Tip 2: Open a single chain and pull it through the knot, then close the chain and repeat it. - Justin

 Tip 3: Use a needle to work inside knots.
 If you're working with gold or silver chains, you can also add a dab of coconut oil for lubrication, which won't tarnish or harm your jewelry. - Melissa

 Tip 4: When untangling jewelry chain I like to use a wooden skewer and slip it through the middle of the tangle to loosen it and make it easier to untangle.
 This works for both finished and footage. - Heidi

 "I had a tangled mess with 1mm finished cable chains that took almost two weeks to get untangled.
 After working on the tangles for about two hours a day and having no results, I was getting quite frustrated.
 Oddly enough, just about the time I was ready to give up, I got a single chain free, then another, and a third!
 Now I know that getting 3 cable chains free out of a group of 100 or more didn't really mean much, but it gave me just enough encouragement to keep focused on the task and next thing you know, the chain was just falling out of the knots." - Allen, Logistics